Mushymato/GrassVariety/README.md

 ## Compatiblity

 This mod is not compatible with [More Grass](https://www.nexusmods.com/stardewvalley/mods/5398) which patches draw directly and takes effect over this mod completely.
-There are no plans to introduce compatibility due to feature overlap and conflicting design choices.
+There are no plans to introduce direct compatibility due to feature overlap and conflicting design choices.

+However, you can have Grass Variety load content packs made for More Grass by changing some manifest fields, [see here for how to](./docs/more-grass-shim.md).